 So when we asked them what shall we do for a holiday this year they straight away said a holiday to Center Parcs!
 There is no hiding the fact that it is expensive for the school holidays to visit Center Parcs so we started to look at weekends and found an inset day that worked for us.
-So booked up a 3 bed Executive Lodge that ticked all our boxes for location and facilities.
+So we booked up a 3 bed Executive Lodge that ticked all of our boxes for location and facilities.

 If you love videos then check out our video of the weekend.
 I love capturing things on video as I think it brings the moments alive and shows the little moments of excitement in the kids.
 Good excuse to grab a cuppa too!

 Center Parcs Accommodation